langflow-ai/langflow/docs/docs/integrations/notion/setup.md

 After creating the integration, you need to configure its capabilities to define what actions it can perform and what data it can access.

-1. In the integration settings page, go to the "Capabilities" tab.
+1. In the integration settings page, go to the **Capabilities** tab.
 2. Enable the required capabilities for your integration.
 For example:
    - If your integration needs to read data from Notion, enable the "Read content" capability.
    - If your integration needs to create new content in Notion, enable the "Insert content" capability.